Tube Bender Scoring Methodology

 Data sources & verification

-• Official product manuals and documentation
+• Official product pages and documentation PDFs

 14. Warranty (Published Terms Only) (3 points)